x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/tutorials/sdmx-rest-api-tutorial.md

 ## Introduction

-The [SDMX 2.1 RESTful API][1] offers programmatic access to the statistical data and metadata in a SDMX 2.1 compliant Web Service.
-All the data and metadata stored in the Web Service can be retrieved using the syntax described in this tutorial.
+The [SDMX 2.1 RESTful API][1] offers access to the statistical data and metadata in a SDMX 2.1 compliant Web Service.
+This tutorial describes how to do that.

 All the examples use [curl][2] command line tool.
 See the curl web site for more details.